-With search engine optimization constantly evolving, it’s important to make sure you are up-to-date on the latest updates and changes.
+With search engine optimization constantly evolving, it’s important to make sure you’re up-to-date on the latest updates.
 Following old-school SEO practices could put your search rankings at risk for penalties and prevent your website from ranking as well as it could.
-We have compiled the top 5 mistakes to avoid when trying to improve your B2B SEO.
+We compiled the top 5 mistakes to avoid when trying to improve your B2B SEO.

 Focusing more on keywords than clicks